draftdev/jobs/copyeditor.md

 - Deliver reliably on deadlines
 - Be able to adhere easily to house style within a month
 - Comfortable in all-remote environment
-- Work directly with Draft.dev developmental editors and lead editor
+- Work directly with Draft.dev developmental editors and managing editor

 ### Perks:
 - Flexible hours, location, and (almost always) asynchronous work